 Influencing children’s eating habits is one of the most important roles parents play.
-Parents establish the environment where the meals take place and decide what food is are served.
+Parents establish the environment where the meals take place and decide what food is served.
 From positive eating experiences early on, children can develop healthy eating habits later in life.
 It’s common for parents to feel pressure and uncertainty around their crucial role in the feeding relationship.
 They might have memorable feeding experiences from their own childhood that influence how they want to parent around food.
 Perhaps resources like time and money impact decisions for feeding their family.
 Regardless, parents want what’s best for their children and that includes a healthy relationship with food.

 As a dietitian, I try to get parents to focus on what they’re already doing well before discussing how they wish they were feeding their family differently.
 Plenty of parents can identify aspects of their family’s diet that have room for improvement, but that doesn’t mean they need to change their entire approach.
 Plus, small shifts to our habits and routines are most likely to last.
 In this month’s Nutritious Nudge, I want to share some general ways parents can positively influence their children’s eating habits.
 I’m sure many parents are doing these things already, but I hope it’s a helpful reminder of their role in feeding.